EOSIO/eos/lstests/doc/README.md

     Center node ID (for bridge or star topology).
     If topology is bridge, center node ID cannot be 0 or last one.
     No default value.
+extra_args : str
+    Extra arguments to pass to nodeos via launcher service. e.g. "--delete-all-blocks"
+    Default is "".
 extra_configs : list
-    Extra configs to pass to nodeos.
-    e.g. ["plugin=SOME_EXTRA_PLUGIN"]
-    No default value.
-extra_args : str
-    Extra arguments to pass to launcher service. e.g. "--delete-all-blocks"
+    Extra configs to pass to nodeos via launcher service. e.g. ["plugin=SOME_EXTRA_PLUGIN"]
-    No default value.
+    Default is [].
 dont_newacco : bool
     Do not create accounts after launch.
     Default is False (will create producer accounts).